Jonathan Glenn: Club

 Glenn began his club career while still at Saint Leo in 2008 with the Panama City Beach Pirates of the USL Premier Development League, where he played in 5 matches without scoring a goal.
 He returned to the PDL in 2010, playing for the Vermont Voltage, scoring 5 goals in 20 matches across his two seasons with the club.
 He then moved to Jacksonville United FC of the National Premier Soccer League, where he was named to the All-Conference team in the Sunshine Conference in 2012.

 In February 2014, Glenn moved to Iceland, when he signed for ÍBV of the Úrvalsdeild.
 He had a successful first season in Iceland, scoring 12 goals in 20 matches, second-most in the league.
 He received ÍBV's Golden Boot, along with the club's Player of the Year award.

 On 28 July 2017, Glenn moved to North Carolina FC alongside teammate Danny Barrow in exchange for Brian Shriver who went to Jacksonville Armada.

 In November 2022, he retired from professional football.

 International

 After his first season with ÍBV, Glenn was named to the Trinidad and Tobago national team for the 2014 Caribbean Cup.
 He appeared in two matches in the tournament, coming on as a substitute against Curaçao and Cuba.
 The Soca Warriors finished runners-up to Jamaica in the tournament.

 Managerial career

 In November 2021, Glenn was hired as the manager of ÍBV women's football team.
 Despite the team finishing 6th and playing well above expectations, with Glenn being named the best coach of the first half of the season by Fótbolti.net, he was sacked following the season.

+He was the manager of Keflavík women's team from 2023 to 2024.